olliw42/mLRS-docu/docs/LUA.md

 You should then be able to run the Lua script by going to SYS->TOOLS on the radio, and selecting "mLRS Configurator".

+## Usage

+Parameters are changed by:
+- Highlighting a parameter
+- Pressing the enter button
+- Scrolling through the available settings
+- Pressing the enter button on the setting
+- Selecting 'Save' to store

 ## Color Lua Script Notes

 Parameters which are not available are not displayed on the screen (i.e. the list of shown parameters can vary depending on the device).
 For instance, on a device which doesn't support a buzzer the parameter "Buzzer" will not be displayed.
 Parameters which cannot be changed are displayed with the current selection but are greyed out and cannot be edited.
 For instance, on a device which doesn't support diversity the parameter "Diversity" cannot be changed.